tyap06/Project-Copy/README.md

 - As a user, I want to be able to select a recipe and rate it on a scale of one to five stars.
 - As a user, I want to be able to save my recipe collection to file.
 - As a user, I want to be able to load my recipe collection from file.

+Phase 4: Task 2

+- I refactored my RecipeCollection class to be robust.
+I refactored my ViewTitles method so that when an empty list of recipes is given, it will throw an IsEmptyException.
+RecipeCollectionTest has also been updated to include test cases where the expection is thrown and not thrown.